-This is one of the most prevalent—and most delicious (in my opinion)—vegan turkey options on the market.
-It’s really versatile—you don’t need to defrost, baste, or bake it (although you certainly can!).
+The Celebration Roast by Field Roast is one of the most prevalent—and most delicious—vegan turkey options on the market.
+It’s really versatile, and you don’t need to defrost, baste, or even bake it (although you certainly can).
 Unlike the other roasts, this is available year-round and sold as both a full-roast and a half-roast (perfect for slicing and putting on sandwiches).

-Tofurky also sells frozen tubs of vegan gravy that you can simply heat and serve, and it’s quite delicious.
+Tofurky also sells frozen tubs of vegan gravy that you can simply heat and serve, if you don’t want to make your own.